SagaeHaruki/SGameScripts/README.md

 [Dec.
 9, 2023]
 - Trying to fix a jumping issue (Has something to do with the Gravity)
 - Trying to create a new Gravity Logic
-- A V4 of a PlayerMovement script might happen
+- A V4 of a PlayerMovement script might happen (Will be putted on the V3 Folder)

 <h1>Previous Changes</h1>